 The new polygon properties are copied from the first selected polygon in each colliding group.

 Subtracting Selected Polygon Pours

 One or more polygon pour objects can be subtracted from another 'base' polygon pour by performing the following sequence of actions:

-Place new or drag existing polygon pours so that they are overlapping the required base polygon pour.
-This is the pour to be 'subtracted from'.
+Place new, or drag existing polygon pours so that they are overlapping the required base polygon pour - this is the pour from which to be 'subtracted'.

-Right-click over one of the pours in the selection then choose the Polygon Actions » Subtract Polygons From Selected command from the context menu.
+Select the base polygon pour, right-click then choose the Polygon Actions » Subtract Polygons From Selected command from the context menu.